jairomelo/ph_testing/report.md

 print(wordlist[:10]) # read a small number of elements.
 ```

-The `decode()` function helps to avoid errors in non-english language pages.
+Function `decode()` helps to avoid errors in non-english language pages.

 It could be a useful advice to reserve computational resources at print long results.
 A good practice consist on print only the first results to reserve memory. [check McKinney's 'Python for Data Analysis' (2018), "Reading Text Files in Pieces", for a deep explanation of this.]